 Although I would recommend getting anything printed properly of course and on good quality paper.

-Imagine that your poster is on a wall surrounded by others of posters – you want it to stand out, and the colour is a great way to do this,
+Imagine that your poster is on a wall surrounded by other of posters (online this is the same, it’s always competing to attention) – you want it to stand out, and the colour is a great way to do this,

-This doesn’t mean you should use every colour – usually, you would stick to a theme of 4 colours at the most to start with.
+This doesn’t mean you should use every colour—usually, you would stick to a theme of four colours at most to start with.

-They can be complementary – ie all shades of blue, or contrasting – so an orange and blue together.
-It’s best to come up with a palette for limited colours before you start so everything co-ordinates.
+They can be complementary—i.e., all shades of blue—or contrasting—e.g., orange and blue together.
+It’s best to develop a palette of limited colours before you start so everything coordinates well and is cohesive.

-Here are 2 websites withs lots of set palettes to give you ideas on colour schemes that go well together – http://www.colourlovers.com and https://color.adobe.com
+Here are a few websites with lots of set palettes to give you ideas on colour schemes that go well together – colourlovers.com and color.adobe.com

-Even though this example seems to be random and multicoloured, they’ve still limited the palette.
-So it’s colourful, and a mixed, but they’ve kept to just 3 colours – which works fantastically.
+Even though this example seems slightly more random and multicoloured, they’ve still limited the palette.
+So it’s colourful and mixed, but they’ve kept to just three colours—which works fantastically.

 Image from Spectrum